UNST 149A - Immigration, Migration, & Belonging - Fernandez: Welcome!

-Here you will find useful information about Library resources and services to support your college success!
-Take time to browse the web pages that you can access from the navigation bar.
-There are videos and screenshots that describe key ways to approach your research for papers and presentations.
+In this course guide, you will find useful information about Library resources and services to support your college success!
+Take time to browse these web pages.
+There are videos and screenshots that describe key approaches to research for your papers and presentations.

 If you have any questions, Ask a Librarian!

 The Library is open for PSU students, faculty, and staff to access the stacks, study spaces, computer labs, and Learning Center appointments.
 Your PSU ID card is required to enter the building.

 The Circulation Desk is open for checking out course reserves, laptops, and other equipment, as well as library materials.
 Currently enrolled students, faculty and staff can request items be mailed to you using the Home Delivery Request Form.
 More information can be found on the Library Services page.